 In terms of grant submission and management, we work with the UW-Madison Office of Research and Sponsored Programs, and similar offices on other campuses.
 We will continue that work to ensure continuity during this uncertain time.

 The Wisconsin Water Library has temporarily closed.
 However, please do reach out for assistance with reference questions or resource discovery.
 The senior special librarian is available.

 We have a robust website offering publications on the Great Lakes and other water topics.
 Many resources are downloadable.
 Under normal circumstances, other items would be available in hard-copy form and at your request that we mail the materials.
 However, our office is temporarily closed and campus mail service is suspended.

-We are offering only an electronic version of issue 2, 2020, of our quarterly newsletter, the Aquatic Sciences Chronicle.
+We are offering electronic versions of our quarterly newsletter, the Aquatic Sciences Chronicle.
 Many of our readers continue to work remotely and we have chosen to not expend resources to produce and mail hard copies of the publication to empty offices.
-Prior to production of issue 3, 2020, we will evaluate distribution plans.
 You can also sign up to get an emailed version or go here to read our latest edition.

 Please contact us if you have questions or concerns, and please stay healthy.
 Here is a reminder of the reliable sources for COVID-19 information and guidance: